7th Pay Matrix Table

 What is the 7th Pay Commission?

-The 7th Pay Commission, under the chairmanship of Justice Ashok Kumar Mathur, submitted a report on 19th November 2015.
+The 7th Pay Commission in India, under the chairmanship of Justice Ashok Kumar Mathur, was established in February 2014 and submitted a report on 19th November 2015.

-Pay Matrix: With the 7th Pay Commission, the Pay Bands and Grade Pay were dissolved, and Pay Matrix came into force.
-The 7th Pay Commission matrix is designed differently for different groups like civilians, defence personnel, nursing services etc.
+Pay Matrix: The 7th Pay Commission dissolved the Pay Bands and Grade Pay, and the Pay Matrix came into force.
+The 7th Pay Commission matrix is designed differently for different groups, such as civilians, defence personnel, nursing services, etc.

 Minimum Pay: The Commission increased the minimum pay for employees from ₹7000 to ₹18000 per month.